ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Managed Application configuration – Configure and secure managed application configuration within the device.
 These configurations allow and isolate managed applications to resides next to unmanaged applications.
 * Per-app VPN - Secure communication between applications on devices, and the Office 365 tenant.
 This will require the Agencies VPN device setup to accept communication from the VPN connection from managed apps.

-Table 142 Securing iOS Design Decisions for all agencies and implementation types.
+Securing iOS Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---